mynew4/cmangos-docs-wiki/classic_client_structure/ADT-Files.md

 | ---------- | --------- |
 | MCSH       | 512 bytes |

 Shadow map for static shadows on the terrain.
-Can be left out with the chunk&1 flag not set.
+Can be left out with the chunk&1 flag not set.<br>
 The shadow maps work as follows: the shadows are stored per bit as 0 or 1 (off or on) so we have 8 bytes (which equates to 64 values) X 64 bytes (64 values in this case) which ends up as a square 64x64 shadowmap with either white or black.
 Note that the shadow values come LSB first.

 ***